dhairyashah1/DiGi-Notes/README.md

 <img src="https://user-images.githubusercontent.com/77456213/118811426-aca4b980-b8b5-11eb-9743-5d232a3fa256.png" width="200" > <img src="https://user-images.githubusercontent.com/77456213/118812479-d4e0e800-b8b6-11eb-846e-fffd752edf00.png" width="200" > <img src="https://user-images.githubusercontent.com/77456213/118812872-3f922380-b8b7-11eb-8138-4b1c45335e7a.png" width="200" >

 ## Future Features
+1. There seems to be a storage bug with images taken from the app's camera, we intend to fix it soon.
+2. Converting the image output format to a pdf format, efficient for storage.
-1. After learning ML, a feature of summary maker to be added.
+3. After learning ML, a feature of summary maker to be added.
-2. Use of ML in Scanner to reduce time for scanning (relevant page detection and crop it) and self adjust documents to be readable enough.
+4. Use of ML in Scanner to reduce time for scanning (relevant page detection and crop it) and self adjust documents to be readable enough.

 ## Team Members
 1. [Dhairya Shah](https://github.com/dhairyashah1)